Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Introduction

+Fig.~\ref{fig:intro-CPvsReT} introduces \Ac{ReT}, another approach to measuring an inter-node duration between start and end events~\cite{ReTMethod}. \Ac{ReT} resends all end events to the starting node and timestamps them as they arrive.
+It utilizes a single \ac{TSC} for both events, effectively eliminating the \ac{NTP} synchronization requirement.
+However, \ac{ReT} always incurs an extra duration for resending end events back to the starting node, and the maximum extra duration determines \ac{ReT}'s error bound.
+We measure \ac{ReT}'s error bound by retrieving the \ac{RTT} of the returned end events.
+Fig.~\ref{fig:intro-CPvsReT} compares the \ac{RTT} results of \ac{CP} and \ac{ReT}. \Ac{ReT} yields higher \acp{RTT} (data series ``$\text{ReT}$'') because it competes for the network resource with the ongoing experiment. \Ac{CP} exploits quiescent periods -- \ac{MinRTT} runs before and after the experiment (data series ``$\text{CP}_\text{MinRTT1}$'' and ``$\text{CP}_\text{MinRTT2}$'').
+As a reference point, we also ran \ac{MinRTT} alongside the ongoing experiment (data series ``$\text{CP}_\text{BUSY} $''), which also performed better than \ac{ReT}.

-Advantages of our method are three-fold.
-First, it uses the best network condition rather than the current network condition (such as~\cite{OneWay}).
-Second, it has no dependency to a reference clock such as NTP or its derivatives (including~\cite{TenMicroseconds}).
-Third, it provides off-the-shelf availability on the cloud; it doesn't require peripheral hardware support such as GPS receivers or \ac{PTP}~\cite{PTPv2} devices which are not available on commodity cloud nodes.
+\Ac{CP} has the following advantages.
+First, it synchronizes the \acp{TSC} in a quiescent period and thus uses the best network condition rather than the current condition, unlike~\cite{ReTMethod} or \cite{OneWay}.
+Second, it has no dependency on the global clock, unlike \ac{NTP}.
+Third, it provides a strict, analytical error bound rather than statistical accuracy~\cite{TenMicroseconds}.
+Lastly, it provides off-the-shelf availability on the cloud; it does not require peripheral hardware support such as GPS receivers or \ac{PTP}~\cite{PTPv2} devices unavailable on commodity cloud nodes.

-To validate the novelty of \ac{CP}, we devised \ac{PinRTT} validation framework which attains the highest accuracy among all possible inter-node time duration measurement methods.
-It uses GPIO pins to hard-wire two ARM boards and produce the theoretical minimum \ac{MinRTT} between two computers.
-We validate our inter-node measurements method with the \ac{PinRTT} validation framework and show that \ac{CP} achieves the higher accuracy compared to the methods based on either \ac{NTP} or \ac{ReT}.
+Figures~\ref{fig:intro-throughput} and~\ref{fig:intro-throughput-magnified} show our \ac{SPE} throughput optimization result using our \emph{maximum throughput measurement method}.
+An \ac{SPE} receives unbounded data streams and computes them at the same time. \emph{Sustainable throughput}~\cite{Karimov18} is a metric for \ac{SPE} throughput that continuously lower the emission rate until no tuple backpressure occurs.
+We propose a \emph{maximum throughput measurement method } that experimentally evaluates the maximum throughput of an \ac{SPE} by increasing the emission rate with a \ac{C++} throughput-controlled emission loop and a \ac{JOF}.
+If the \ac{SPE} does not drop any tuples at a constant emission rate, we repeat the experiment with an increased emission rate.
+We do this iteratively until the \ac{SPE} exhibits a tuple drop, and we pick the last successful throughput as the maximum throughput.